Frequently Asked Questions

 Why not several smaller shelters scattered throughout the municipality?

-COA indicates that they can only fully organize reception locations of 300 persons or more, including supervision, security, care and day care.
-For smaller reception locations, the municipality must largely arrange this itself.
-This requires much effort from, for example, general practitioners, volunteers and other local facilities, and also involves higher costs.
-The council has therefore opted for one central location for a maximum of 300 asylum seekers.
+The COA has indicated that it can only fully organize reception centers for 300 people or more, including support, security, Health daytime activities.
+For smaller reception centers, the municipality must largely arrange this itself.
+This requires a great deal of effort from, for example, general practitioners, volunteers, and other local facilities, and also entails higher costs.
+The council has therefore opted for a single central location for a maximum of 300 asylum seekers.
 This is currently the most feasible and practicable option.

 Why did the municipality choose this location?

-In recent months, the municipality has been working with COA to find a suitable location for realizing a reception site for asylum seekers.
-The location on the Singelweg in Aalten is the only location that has been assessed by COA as suitable for development in the short term.
+In recent months, the municipality has been working with the COA to find a suitable location for a reception center for asylum seekers.
+The location on Singelweg Aalten is the only location that the COA has deemed suitable for development in the short term.

 The land is owned by the municipality and the site is conveniently located to infrastructure and amenities.
 The location near a residential area is also a positive point.
 This encourages the integration of asylum seekers into the local community and enables them to build a social network.